 What tool to use to write public product changelog?

-A product changelog tool like featureOS is trusted by thousands of product teams. featureOS makes it easy to draft, schedule a time, or publish a changelog post immediately.
-As of today, featureOS has helped product teams publish, and share thousands of changelog entries creating a strong bond between the product team and their customers.
+A product changelog tool like FeatureOS is trusted by thousands of product teams.
+FeatureOS makes it easy to draft, schedule a time, or publish a changelog post immediately.
+As of today, FeatureOS has helped product teams publish, and share thousands of changelog entries creating a strong bond between the product team and their customers.

 What to do after publishing a product changelog?

 Distribution.
 That’s the best way.
-If you are using a product changelog tool like featureOS , the platform automatically sends the product updates to your customers without you having to make any additional effort or to pay for another platform.
+If you are using a product changelog tool like FeatureOS , the platform automatically sends the product updates to your customers without you having to make any additional effort or to pay for another platform.

 You can also share the changelog via all social channels like Twitter, LinkedIn, Facebook and such.
 The more visibility you get, the better it is to understand the impact of the feature you just shipped.